oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 of programming in Julia or working with git, as there are far better resources on these things online.

-!!! note Pay attention to github
+!!! note "Pay attention to your GitHub notifications!"
-    Once you open a pull request on github you will receive feedback, comments, and questions on github.
-So please pay attention to your github notifications.
+    Once you open a pull request on GitHub you will receive feedback, comments, and questions on GitHub.
+So please pay attention to your GitHub notifications.

 ## Important notes